How long it takes to learn Korean?

 Listening to them without subtitles helps you understand how the sentences are structured.

-This activity makes your listening better, and your speaking skills will improve even more.
+This activity improves your listening and speaking skills will improve even more.

-South Korea makes some of the best and highly rated flicks.
-If you enjoy watching films, you can get closer to your language goal.
+South Korea makes some of the best and most highly rated flicks.
+If you enjoy watching films, you can reach your language goal.
 There are plenty of good movies to help you learn Korean.

 So, don’t just use them for pleasure expectations.
 But take advantage of them.
 Learn from them.
 Easy and Effective!